-If an Excel file is protected by a “Password to Open” or/and “Password to Modify” but you don’t known (or remember) the password(s), you won’t be able to open or/and modify the Excel workbook.
+If an Excel file is protected by a “Password to Open” or/and “Password to Modify” but you don’t know (or remember) the password(s), you won’t be able to open or/and modify the Excel workbook.
 In this case, you would want to remove the Password to Open/Modify in the Excel file.
-Now this post will show you how to achieve that.
+Now, this post will show you how to achieve that.

 - Part 1: How to remove “Password to Open” in Excel file